-The MIT community (MIT faculty, students, post-docs & other researchers, and staff) are authorized to use SciFinder and SciFindern for academic research purposes only.
+The MIT community (MIT faculty, students, post-docs & other researchers, and staff) are authorized to use SciFindern for academic research purposes only.
 There is no walk-in access available for visitors.
 Specifically, the following items are highlights from the Term Of Use between MIT and CAS.

 Members of MIT community may each have only one username and: